CBPA represents the commercial retail industrial real estate industry at the State Capitol and in front of the dozens of state boards and commissions.

-CBPA members are constantly bombarded by dozens of regulations directly affecting their business.
-On top of that, legislative proposals introduced annually and damaging lawsuits filed on a regular basis would make it even more difficult, if not impossible, to operate in California if not for CBPA and its team of advocates and volunteers that engage these issues every day on behalf of the industry.
+CBPA members are constantly bombarded by dozens of regulations directly affecting their businesses.
+On top of that, legislative proposals introduced annually and damaging lawsuits filed on a regular basis would make it even more difficult, if not impossible, to operate in California, if not for CBPA and its team of advocates and volunteers that engage on these issues every day on behalf of the industry.

 Protecting Proposition 13: One of the few protections you have as a property owner in California is the fact that your property taxes are stable and predictable because of Proposition 13.